The Bankrate promise

 The result is a portfolio that may be able to outperform a human-created portfolio.
 If you need a rundown on the benefits of a robo-advisor and why you might want one, see Bankrate’s review.

-Now, two top scorers in Bankrate’s reviews – Betterment and Wealthfront – are going head to head in the following five categories to see which one may be better for you.
+Now, two top scorers in Bankrate’s annual reviews – Betterment and Wealthfront – are going head to head in the following five categories to see which one may be better for you.

 Betterment constructs a portfolio based on 13 asset classes, and allows you to set multiple goals and save for them individually.
 You’ll have access to a smart beta fund, which weights various factors to try to beat the market return, as well as socially responsible investments.
 You can go “all cash” or “all bonds,” and you have some freedom to adjust your portfolio’s weightings.